galeindor/ex4-java-neviim-galei4/README.md

 Open a terminal in *movie-app* and run `npm install` and then `npm start`.
 You should see the client running on http://localhost:3000.
 You can also open another instance of IntelliJ and open the *movie-app* folder as a project.
 You can then run the client from there.

-## Using the provided code to store purchases in the DB

-We provide you with ready-to-use code to store purchases in the DB, in order to give you a taste of what Spring can do for you.
-Look at the DebugController class.
-It has a method called "addPurchase" that receives a Purchase object and stores it in the DB.
-When you develop your own controller, you must declare the repository member exactly as it is declared in the DebugController class.
-Then you can use it to store purchases in the DB (repository.save(purchase)).

-## Still have problems?
-Come to class.